nununo/pyVela2017/README.md

   * `2`: triggered by *medium blowing*.
   * `3`: triggered by *strong blowing* (in the original project, the burning flame is blown out).

+Copy `settings-sample.json` to `settings.json` and adapt it according to your environment.
+See Configuration section below for details.

 Running
 -------